smallblue2/Hako/docs/functional-spec/FS.md

 and more comprehensible.

-The user should feel like the programs they write are much the same as those that they are using to write it.
+The user should feel like the programs they write are much the same as those that they are using to write them.

 **Unify the execution environment and reduce overhead of learning programming**